The mother of all states of the kagome quantum antiferromagnet: 36d cluster

+Our results for the kagome phase diagram were based on extensive ED calculations on finite lattices.
+Since ED is severely limited by size restrictions, it is important to base our conclusions on simulations of a finite cluster which best represents the thermodynamic limit (TDL).
+The smallest unit cell that can accommodate energetically competitive phases, such as the $q=0$ and $\sqrt{3} \times \sqrt{3}$ phases, is known to be the 36d cluster, which has been studied by several authors~\cite{Elser93,SudanED} focused on exploring the Heisenberg point of the $XXZ$ model i.e. $J_z = 1$.
+This cluster has D6 as its point group symmetry, which includes reflections and 60 degree rotations.
+For completeness, in Fig.~\ref{fig:36d}, we show the real space picture of the 36d cluster, along with its reciprocal space.

-Our primary numerical results come from exact diagonalization calculations based on the Lanczos algorithm.
-We work in a fully symmetrized basis, exploiting translation and point group symmetries of the 36d cluster shown in Fig.~S1 in the Supplemental Information.
-This reduces the dimensionality of the Hilbert space for a fully symmetric sector to 63044766 basis elements, which is approximately a factor of 144 smaller than the original $S_{z}=0$ sector.
+We work in a fully symmetrized basis which reduces the dimensionality of the Hilbert space for a fully symmetric sector to 63044766 basis elements, which is approximately a factor of 144 smaller than the original $S_{z}=0$ sector.
 Although the ground state can belong to any irreducible representation and any momentum sector, by analyzing all of the sectors at points $(J_{z},J_{2})$ = $\{(-0.3, \pm 0.05), (0,\pm0.05), (0.1,0), (0.5,\pm 0.02)\}$ we conclude that it resides in the symmetric sector of $K=(0,0)$ in the range of interest and focus on investigation of this sector.
-We base our analysis on the observable quantities such as spin-spin correlation, spin structure factors and ground state fidelity.
-All these quantities were extracted from the numerical vectors obtained by exact diagonalization.
-We used the following definitions for fidelity $f$ and spin structure factor $S(\vec{q})$.

-Here $h$ is a step in the parameter space, $\vec{q}$ is a momentum vector on a reciprocal lattice, $r_{i}$ - real space coordinates of the $i^{th}$ lattice site, and $ \langle S_{i},S_{j} \rangle $ is the spin-spin correlation function.